armanriazi/armanriazi.github.io/docs/index.md

 [![mkdocs-ci](https://github.com/armanriazi/armanriazi.github.io/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/armanriazi/armanriazi.github.io/actions/workflows/ci.yml)

 >  I always would been liked to create a knowledge based for myself and then share it.
->  The philosophy of creating this page is to solve this issue.
+>  The philosophy of creating these pages are to solve this issue.

 > **[Video Guide-Website](public/other/guide-website.md)**
 > Through to my experiences.